-Caveat: The Multiple Measure System of Evaluation described herein, including Appendix G, shall be suspended during the 2017-2018 and 2018-2019 school years to allow teachers and school leaders the opportunity to understand and implement new instructional expectations, including, but not limited to, modifications to instructional content and methods.
-The suspension of multiple measures shall cease after the completion of the 2018-2019 school years.
+Caveat: The Multiple Measure System of Evaluation described herein, including Appendix G, shall be suspended during the 2021-2022, 2022-2023, and 2023-2024 school years to allow teachers and school leaders the opportunity to understand and implement new instructional expectations, including, but not limited to, modifications to instructional content and methods.
+The suspension of multiple measures shall be revisited after the completion of the 2023-2024 school year.
 This temporary suspension shall not affect the District's ability to calculate and report value added scores measured at the school level as it deems appropriate.
 In addition, this suspension does not affect the District's ability to require the administration of teacher perception surveys as it deems appropriate.
-Should the District collect value added measures or student survey data, however, such data shall not be used for teacher evaluation purposes during the 2017-2018 and 2018-2019 school years within a multiple measure system or otherwise.
+Should the District collect value added measures or student survey data, however, such data shall not be used for teacher evaluation purposes during the 2021-2022, 2022-2023, and 2023-2024 school years within a multiple measure system or otherwise.

-[The following paragraph is suspended during the 2017-2018 and 2018-2019 school years.]

-The multiple measure system/policy of teacher evaluation, designed in collaboration with Tulsa Classroom Teachers Association, is described in Appendix G. As described within Appendix G, a teacher's overall evaluation for the school year shall be comprised of multiple measurers of professional effectiveness - qualitative and quantitative measures.
+[The following paragraph is suspended during the 2021-2022, 2022-2023, and 2023-2024 school years.]
+The multiple measure system/policy of teacher evaluation, designed in collaboration with Tulsa Classroom Teachers Association, is described in Appendix G. As described within Appendix G, a teacher's overall evaluation for the school year shall be comprised of multiple measures of professional effectiveness - qualitative and quantitative measures.
 At the conclusion of the school year, the District shall provide each teacher with access to a single report that will communicate that teacher's scores on all available qualitative and quantitative measures.
 The multiple measure system/policy allows TPS and TCTA flexibility to review and improve the multi-measure system as necessary, especially if there is a change in the state law governing the use and calculation of quantitative measures.
 The qualitative component of teacher evaluation (the observation based teacher evaluation conducted pursuant to the Tulsa Model and referenced in Appendix G) is described in more detail below.

-The Oualitative Teacher Evaluation Process
+The Qualitative Teacher Evaluation Process